radius-project/samples/CONTRIBUTING.md

 We the maintainers have discretion over what features and pull requests we accept.
 Please understand that we are responsible for the long-term support and maintenance of Radius, and so we sometimes need to make hard decisions to limit the scope.
 For another perspective on this, we really like this [article](https://www.igvita.com/2011/12/19/dont-push-your-pull-requests/).

 ## Sending a pull request

-Please submit pull requests using a forked repo and open pull requests against the `edge` branch (the default) unless otherwise instructed.
+Please submit pull requests using a forked repo and open pull requests against:

+- The default, versioned branch (`v0.30` for example) if you are adding/fixing a sample and it is compatible with the latest release of Radius.
+- The `edge` branch if you are contributing a sample that requires a feature that will be available in the next release of Radius.

 When opening a pull request, the form will be pre-populated with our template.
 Please fill out the template to provide structure to your PR message.
 If you've already written a good commit message (see below) it will be easy to use with our template.